shiimaxx/cloudwatch-alb-path-metrics/README.md

 # cloudwatch-alb-path-metrics

-A Lambda function that aggregates ALB logs and publishes path-based CloudWatch custom metrics

-## Overview

-This project provides a Lambda function that analyzes Application Load Balancer (ALB) access logs and publishes path-based HTTP request performance metrics as Amazon CloudWatch custom metrics.
-The key feature is collecting metrics organized by request paths, enabling detailed monitoring of individual API endpoints or URL patterns.
+cloudwatch-alb-path-metrics is a Lambda function that generates path-based metrics from Application Load Balancer (ALB) access logs and publishes them as Amazon CloudWatch custom metrics.

 ## Motivation

 When implementing SLI/SLO practices, it is reasonable to leverage the monitoring services provided by the cloud platform.
-In typical AWS workloads, metrics from the Application Load Balancer (ALB) can be used to measure request availability and latency.
+In typical AWS workloads, metrics from the ALB can be used to measure request availability and latency.

 However, ALB’s built-in metrics are only available at the load balancer or target group level.
 While these are useful for understanding overall service trends, they do not provide visibility at the request-path level, which is often more relevant to user experience.